Spurious Rewards Paradox: Mechanistically Understanding How RLVR Activates Memorization Shortcuts in LLMs: Related Work

 \section{Related Work}

-\textbf{Spurious Rewards and Shortcut Learning in RLVR.} Recent work has begun to analyze the black box of RLVR performance gains, questioning whether improved benchmark scores reflect enhanced reasoning or sophisticated pattern matching.~\citet{shao2025spurious} first demonstrated that models like Qwen2.5 Math can achieve substantial accuracy improvements even when supervised by random or incorrect signals, framing these as spurious rewards that challenge the necessity of ground-truth feedback.
+\textbf{Spurious Rewards in RLVR.} Recent work analyzed black box of RLVR performance gains, questioning whether improved benchmark scores reflect enhanced reasoning or sophisticated pattern matching.~\citet{shao2025spurious} first demonstrated that models like Qwen2.5 Math can achieve substantial accuracy improvements even when supervised by random or incorrect signals, framing these as spurious rewards that challenge necessity of ground-truth feedback.
 This skepticism is echoed by~\citet{wu2025reasoning}, who argue that such gains are primarily a byproduct of data contamination, where RLVR acts as a retrieval mechanism for data already memorized during pretraining rather than a catalyst for genuine reasoning.
-Further investigations into these learning dynamics have revealed a divergence phenomenon.~\citet{wu2025mirage} highlight how model-task alignment can induce misleading conclusions about RL efficacy, while~\citet{yue2025does} question if RL truly incentivizes reasoning capacity beyond the base model's intrinsic limits.
-This is particularly evident in the ``over-memorization'' signatures identified by~\citet{ruan2025unveiling}, where models exhibit high task accuracy despite deteriorating language modeling performance, a finding consistent with the ``Perplexity Paradox'' we identify in this work.
-Additionally,~\citet{chen2025exploration} and~\citet{alam2025limits} explore the limits of generalization, suggesting that RLVR often favors exploitation (of shortcuts) over exploration (of robust reasoning pathways).
+Further investigations into these learning dynamics have revealed a divergence phenomenon.~\citet{wu2025mirage} highlight how model-task alignment can induce misleading conclusions about RL efficacy, while~\citet{yue2025does} question if RL truly incentivizes reasoning capacity beyond base model's intrinsic limits.
+This is particularly evident in ``over-memorization'' signatures identified by~\citet{ruan2025unveiling}, where models exhibit high task accuracy despite deteriorating language modeling performance, a finding consistent with ``Perplexity Paradox'' we identify in this work.
+Additionally,~\citet{chen2025exploration} and~\citet{alam2025limits} explore limits of generalization, suggesting that RLVR often favors exploitation (of shortcuts) over exploration (of robust reasoning pathways).
 Our work builds on these behavioral observations by providing the first mechanistic explanation of how these spurious signals physically reconfigure the model's internal architecture.